Tennessee · TN

 Tennessee DMV Practice Test 2026

-By DMV Master Editorial Team Updated
+Written & reviewed by the DMV Master Editorial Team Updated

 Tennessee DMV is administered by the Tennessee Department of Safety and Homeland Security, headquartered in Nashville.
 The official Tennessee written knowledge exam has 30 questions, and drivers must answer 24 correctly (80%) to pass.
 Our practice tests match the exact format, topics, and difficulty of the real Tennessee DMV test.